 - Strain the cooled glogg and reserve the raisins along with almonds.

 - To store, pour the glogg in your bottles and then refrigerate steeped raisins and almonds in a covered bowl.

 A hot toddy is a drink made with whiskey, honey, and some hot water with a twist of lemon.
 You can add multiple varieties of ingredients to the drink and enjoy it along with your friends.
 The preparation of such a drink is very easy.
 All you have to do is pour ¾ cup of boiling water over tea bags and put that in a mug.
 Let the whole concoction steep for 5 minutes and remove them.
 You can steep the tea 5 days ahead.

 - 1 ½ ounces maple-flavored bourbon

 - 1 tablespoon plus 1 teaspoon fresh lemon juice

 - Lemon peel

 Boulevardier is like a negroni that consists of rye whiskey instead of a regular gin.
-You are going to love this cocktail especially in the winters.
+You are going to love this cocktail, especially in the winter.
 Erskine Gwyne is someone who is considered behind this drink.
-It shares a lot of ingredients with a classic negroni but its however called as the negroni’s long-lost autumnal cousin.
-Preparing a boulevardier is a very easy process and requires only three main ingredients: eye whiskey, campari and sweet vermouth.
+It shares a lot of ingredients with a classic negroni but it however called the Negroni’s long-lost autumnal cousin.
+Preparing a boulevardier is a very easy process and requires only three main ingredients: eye whiskey, Campari, and sweet vermouth.
 With this cocktail, you can very well enjoy the winters.